TumeniNodes/Default_LS/README (vessels).txt

   vessels_glass_bottle.png
   vessels_steel_bottle.png

-The following texture was created by Wuzzy (CC BY-SA 3.0): vessels_shelf_slot.png TumeniNodes, based on a texture by Wuzzy (CC BY-SA 3.0)
+The following texture was modified by TumeniNodes (CC BY-SA 3.0): vessels_shelf_slot.png TumeniNodes, based on a texture by Wuzzy (CC BY-SA 3.0)